 4.12.
-There were no employer contributions paid by the employer, until 1 April 2016, where employers paid 15% of superannuable pay.
+There were no employer contributions paid by the Department of Home Affairs, until 1 April 2016, since then the employer has paid 15% of superannuable pay.
 The contribution rate had been expected to increase by 1% per year to 20% from the 1 April 2017, however the Treasury Minister confirmed in the February 2017 budget speech that this rate will remain at 15%.